 Charged with eliminating domestic abuse in the State of Illinois, with primary focus on women and their children, ICADV provides local services to the victims of domestic violence.
 ICADV services include crisis telephone counseling, and/or temporary shelter for the victim and their dependent children, and/or peer and professional counseling, and/or assistance in obtaining community resources, and/or help in acquiring employment skills, and/or work referral.
 ICADV seeks to expose the roots of domestic violence, with primary emphasis on the institutionalized subservience of women

 Illinois Department of Human Services

-We can help you meet basic needs, cope with illness, emergencies, or other challenges to self-sufficiency.
-Use this section to learn how to improve and maintain health and wellbeing.
+They can help you meet basic needs, cope with illness, emergencies, or other challenges to self-sufficiency.
+Use this section to learn how to improve and maintain health and well-being.

 Sexual Violence Resources

 825 18th Street, Charleston, IL 61920

 Serving Coles, Crawford, Cumberland, Edwards, Jasper, Richland, Wabash and southern Clark Counties in Illinois, SACIS provides crisis and on-going services to victims of sexual assault, sexual abuse and sexual harassment.
 Counseling services are also available to the victims’ significant others (parents/guardians, siblings, spouses, etc.).
 Services include individual and group counseling, medical and criminal justice advocacy, information and referral, institutional advocacy, public education and professional training.

 The Rape, Abuse & Incest National Network is the nation’s largest anti-sexual assault organization.
 RAINN operates the National Sexual Assault Hotline and carries out programs to prevent sexual assault, help victims and ensure that rapists are brought to justice.